mlnrt/himalayan-database-neo4j-import-tool/README.md

 ### 2. Create the Python Environment
 This repository uses [Poetry](https://python-poetry.org) to manage the Python dependencies and ensure that the correct versions are used.
 There are two ways to create a Python environment with the correct dependencies:
-* Using Anaconda to manage the Python environment and Poetry to manage the dependencies.
+1. Using Anaconda to manage the Python environment and Poetry to manage the dependencies. (recommended)
-* Using Poetry for both the environment and the dependencies.
+2. Using Poetry for both the environment and the dependencies.

-Once you have cloned the repository follow one of the two following methods to create the Python environment and install the dependencies.
+Once you have cloned the repository follow one of the two methods below to create the Python environment and install the dependencies.
 #### Using Anaconda and Poetry
 In your command line, from the repository folder follow the steps below:
-1. Create a new Anaconda environment with the following command (this will install Poetry within the environment):
+1. Create a new `hdb-neo4j-import` Anaconda environment with the following command (this will install Poetry within the environment):
 ```
 conda create --name hdb-neo4j-import --file assets/conda/conda-win-64.lock
 ```